Xianyu-Yang/xianyu-yang.github.io/_pages/about.md

 Forest Dynamics, Species Diversity, Species Range Limits, Ecological Restoration, Tree Demography, Life history Theory

 # 📢 News
-2025-09 I will make an oral presentation in 10th Evolutionary Demography Conference, Pembroke College, Oxford

-2025-08 Delighted to share that I have been selected to join the Junior Editorial Board of _Forestry Research_ (Q1; Impact Factor 5.0; ranked 4th in the Forestry category).
+2025-08 Delighted to share that I have been selected to join the Junior Editorial Board of _Journal of Plant Ecology_ and  _Forestry Research_.